-Because how you follow up after an interview is more important than you think.
+Is it follow-up or follow up or followup?
+How you follow up after an interview is more important than you think.

 This is a guest post by Carolyn K.

 You wouldn’t take a pretty girl on one date and expect her to do all the work of getting in touch with you for a second date, would you?

-That same line of thinking applies to job hunting.
+The same line of thinking applies to job hunting.
 If you walked out the door of your job interview and thought that was the end of it, think again.

 The follow-up is an oft-misunderstood art form.
-Too often a job is lost because a very well-qualified applicant displays no more interest in the job as soon as the door to the HR office closes behind them.
+Too often a job is lost because a well-qualified applicant displays no more interest in the job as soon as the door to the HR office closes behind them.

 If the interviewer asks if you have any questions for him/her, make sure you ask for a business card.
 This will be crucial to the ensuing steps.

-Send a thank you email
+2. Send a follow up thank you email after interview

 This will show the interviewer that you’re serious about working with the company and will probably separate you from half the field of candidates who did not take time to take this action.

-Send a thank you letter
+3. Then send a thank you letter

 You should also utilize snail mail to show the interviewer how serious you are.
 While emails and phone calls can come across as somewhat cold forms of communication, handwritten notes are warm.

-For instance, if the interviewer mentioned that the company is looking for goal oriented people to take on a new project, mention how you have exercised and demonstrated your ability to achieve goals.
+For instance, if the interviewer mentioned that the company is looking for goal-oriented people to take on a new project, mention how you have exercised and demonstrated your ability to achieve goals.
 Tailor the letter to the company you’re sending it to.

-Call for a status check
+4. Call for a status check

 One week after the interview, call the interviewer’s office and ask about the status of the job search.
 If you can’t speak with the interviewer, leave a message on their phone.

-Don't overdo it
+5. Don't overdo it

 It is possible to come off as overly pushy.
 The fact is that the HR rep you talked to might be very busy with a lot of new hires.
 Do not cold call or email more than once in a week.
 Give them time to respond and when you’re on the phone with them, be courteous and do not simply ask, “Did I get the job?”